-CAREER NOTES: Fifth-year senior is in his third year as a starting split end . . . also listed as the starting field corner on the depth chart . . . three-year letterwinner has 135 catches for 2,048 yards (15.2 avg.) and 13 touchdowns in 51 career games, including 25 starts (19 consecutive) at wide receiver . . . has caught at least one pass in 20 consecutive games . . . moved to wide receiver full-time in 2012 after playing both receiver and cornerback in 2011 . . . returned to see action at cornerback against Rutgers on Senior Day and started at both cornerback and wide receiver at Penn State . . . has 32 starts overall with his five starts at cornerback as a red-shirt freshman in 2011 . . . ranks among MSU's all-time leaders in receptions (tied for fifth with 135), receiving yards (10th with 2,048) and touchdown receptions (tied for eighth with 15).
+CAREER NOTES: Fifth-year senior is in his third year as a starting split end . . . also listed as the starting field corner on the depth chart . . . three-year letterwinner has 144 catches for 2,173 yards (15.1 avg.) and 15 touchdowns in 53 career games, including 27 starts (22 consecutive) at wide receiver . . . has caught at least one pass in 22 consecutive games . . . moved to wide receiver full-time in 2012 after playing both receiver and cornerback in 2011 . . . returned to see action at cornerback against Rutgers on Senior Day and started at both cornerback and wide receiver at Penn State . . . has 32 starts overall with his five starts at cornerback as a red-shirt freshman in 2011 . . . ranks among MSU's all-time leaders in receptions (fourth with 144), receiving yards (sixth with 2,173) and touchdown receptions (tied for eighth with 15).

 2014 SEASON (SENIOR): First Spartan to be named Big Ten Reciever of the Year since the award's inception in 2011 . . . also a first-team All-Big Ten selection (coaches, media, BTN.com) . . . named recipient of the Governor's Award (team MVP) . . . co-recipient of MSU's Downtown Coaches Club Award (outstanding senior on offense) . . . has recorded career highs in receptions (60), receiving yards (1,124) and touchdown catches (11) . . . is the sixth Spartan to record a 1,000-yard receiving season . . . is just the third Spartan to record at least 50 receptions, 10 touchdown catches, 1,000 yards and five 100-yard receiving games in a single-season (Charles Rogers: 2001, 2002; B.J.
-Cunningham: 2011) . . . currently ranks third in MSU single-season history in 100-yard receiving games (6), fifth in touchdown receptions (9) and eighth in receiving yards (1,124) and tied for 10th in receptions (60) . . . ranks first in the Big Ten and 14th in the NCAA FBS in receiving (99.9 ypg.) . . . leads Big Ten and ranks tied for ninth in FBS with nine TD receptions . . . ranks fifth in the conference in receptions (51; 5.1 pg.) . . . leads Spartan receivers in explosive plays (16 catches of 20-plus yards) . . .
-86 percent of his catches (44-of-51) have gone for either a touchdown or first down . . . was added to the Biletnikoff Award Watch List . . . started at both wide receiver and cornerback at Penn State to become MSU's first two-way starter in the same game since Allen Brenner (split end and safety) in 1968 . . . served as the team's fourth game captain against the Nittany Lions and caught four passes for 53 yards, including a 10-yard TD reception from Connor Cook in the third quarter . . . also had one tackle and one pass break-up at PSU . . . led MSU with five catches for 72 yards, including a 30-yard touchdown, on Senior Day vs. Rutgers; also returned to action at cornerback for the first time since 2011 and had two pass break-ups and one tackle while seeing extended action on defense against the Scarlet Knights . . . had four receptions for 46 yards at Maryland . . . tied for team lead with five catches for 64 yards vs. No. 14 Ohio State . . . recorded his sixth 100-yard receiving game of the season and fourth straight with 103 yards on just three catches in the win over Michigan, including a 70-yard TD reception . . . had 123 yards on seven catches at Indiana; however, his streak of eight straight games with a TD reception was snapped against the Hoosiers . . . collected 138 receiving yards on seven catches, including a 39-yard TD, at Purdue . . . had three receptions for 104 yards and a touchdown against No. 19 Nebraska; it also marked the highest single-game receiving total in series history against the Huskers . . . also produced his first career rushing TD, scoring on a 32-yard double reverse late in the third quarter to give the Spartans a 27-3 lead . . . named the fourth game captain vs. Nebraska . . . hauled in four catches for 76 yards, including a 19-yard TD pass from Connor Cook, against Wyoming . . . had three receptions for 45 yards, including TD catches of 23 and 8 yards, vs. Eastern Michigan . . . established a career high with 11 receptions for 133 yards, including a 7-yard TD catch, at No. 3 Oregon; the 11 receptions ranked among the Top 10 receiving performances in MSU single-game history (tied for seventh) . . . recorded a career-high 167 receiving yards and two touchdowns (71 and 64 yards) on just four catches (41.8 avg.) in the season opener against Jacksonville State; the 167 receiving yards ranked among the Top 20 receiving performances in MSU single-game history (No. 16).
+Cunningham: 2011) . . . currently ranks third in MSU single-season history in 100-yard receiving games (6), fifth in touchdown receptions (11), sixth in receiving yards (1,124) and tied for 10th in receptions (60) . . . ranks first in the Big Ten and tied for 17th in the NCAA FBS in receiving (93.7 ypg.) . . . leads Big Ten and ranks tied for eighth in FBS with 11 TD receptions . . . ranks fifth in the conference in receptions (60; 5.0 pg.) . . . leads Spartan receivers in explosive plays (17 catches of 20-plus yards) . . .
+87 percent of his catches (52-of-60) have gone for either a touchdown or first down . . . was added to the Biletnikoff Award Watch List . . . started at both wide receiver and cornerback at Penn State to become MSU's first two-way starter in the same game since Allen Brenner (split end and safety) in 1968 . . . served as the team's fourth game captain against the Nittany Lions and caught four passes for 53 yards, including a 10-yard TD reception from Connor Cook in the third quarter . . . also had one tackle and one pass break-up at PSU . . . led MSU with five catches for 72 yards, including a 30-yard touchdown, on Senior Day vs. Rutgers; also returned to action at cornerback for the first time since 2011 and had two pass break-ups and one tackle while seeing extended action on defense against the Scarlet Knights . . . had four receptions for 46 yards at Maryland . . . tied for team lead with five catches for 64 yards vs. No. 14 Ohio State . . . recorded his sixth 100-yard receiving game of the season and fourth straight with 103 yards on just three catches in the win over Michigan, including a 70-yard TD reception . . . had 123 yards on seven catches at Indiana; however, his streak of eight straight games with a TD reception was snapped against the Hoosiers . . . collected 138 receiving yards on seven catches, including a 39-yard TD, at Purdue . . . had three receptions for 104 yards and a touchdown against No. 19 Nebraska; it also marked the highest single-game receiving total in series history against the Huskers . . . also produced his first career rushing TD, scoring on a 32-yard double reverse late in the third quarter to give the Spartans a 27-3 lead . . . named the fourth game captain vs. Nebraska . . . hauled in four catches for 76 yards, including a 19-yard TD pass from Connor Cook, against Wyoming . . . had three receptions for 45 yards, including TD catches of 23 and 8 yards, vs. Eastern Michigan . . . established a career high with 11 receptions for 133 yards, including a 7-yard TD catch, at No. 3 Oregon; the 11 receptions ranked among the Top 10 receiving performances in MSU single-game history (tied for seventh) . . . recorded a career-high 167 receiving yards and two touchdowns (71 and 64 yards) on just four catches (41.8 avg.) in the season opener against Jacksonville State; the 167 receiving yards ranked among the Top 20 receiving performances in MSU single-game history (No. 16).

 2013 SEASON (JUNIOR): Led team with a career-high 44 receptions . . . ranked second on the team in receiving yards (613) and tied for fourth in touchdown receptions (2) . . . saw action in all 14 games, including 10 starts at split end . . . ranked first on the team in explosive plays (20-plus yards) with 11 (all receptions) . . . led team in Big Ten games with 31 receptions for 413 yards . . .
 31 of his 44 receptions (.705) resulted in either a first down or touchdown . . . recipient of MSU's Danziger Award (Outstanding Detroit-Area Player) . . . tied for team lead with five receptions for a career-high 94 yards in the 100th Rose Bowl Game against No. 5 Stanford; had the game-winning TD catch on a 25-yard pass from Connor Cook at the 13:22 mark in the fourth quarter, putting MSU on top 24-17 in the eventual 24-20 victory over the Cardinal . . . named to ESPN.com Big Ten All-Bowl Team . . . had four receptions for 65 yards, including a 33-yard TD grab from Cook, to help Spartans defeat No. 2 Ohio State in the Big Ten Championship Game . . . led MSU in receiving for the third consecutive game with four catches for 71 yards against Minnesota . . . had three catches for 64 yards, including a career-long 48-yard grab, in the win at Northwestern . . . totaled 67 receiving yards on four catches at Nebraska, the most receiving yards ever by a Spartan against the Huskers . . . had five receptions for 62 yards in win over No. 23 Michigan . . . caught five passes for 49 yards and threw his first career TD pass, a 5-yard strike to Andrew Gleichert in the fourth quarter, in MSU's 14-0 win over Purdue . . . recorded a career-high six receptions for 64 yards against Indiana . . . caught two passes for 29 yards in a start at Iowa, including a 20-yard reception . . . hauled in four receptions for 41 yards vs. Youngstown State.